vasilsaroka/TBpack/README.md

 ## Supporting the project
    We believe everyone deserves access to knowledge that is grounded in science and integrity.
 That is why we keep our code open for all users, regardless of where they live or what they can afford to pay.
 This means more people can be better educated and inspired to make an impact on the global wellbeing.
-We have no shareholders or billionaire owner, meaning only your donations power our work and ensure it can remain open for all.
+We have no billionaire owner, meaning only your donations power our work and ensure it can remain open for all.
 Every contribution, however big or small, makes a real difference for TBpack future.
-If you find it useful, consider [supporting the project](https://paypal.me/vasilsaroka?locale.x=en_GB)
+If you find it useful, consider [supporting the project](https://paypal.me/vasilsaroka?locale.x=en_GB).
-.